Kitware/CMake/Help/command/list.rst

   list(TRANSFORM <list> <ACTION> AT <index> [<index> ...] ...)

-``FOR``: Specify a range with, optionaly, an incerment used to iterate over the range. ::
+``FOR``: Specify a range with, optionaly, an increment used to iterate over the range. ::

   list(TRANSFORM <list> <ACTION> FOR <start> <stop> [<step>] ...)